Jashboss/HR-MANAGEMENT-SYSTEM/README.md

 Enhance communication between HR and employees.
 Provide managers and HR professionals with insightful analytics for better decision-making.
 Project Timeline:
-The project is planned to be developed over a period of [X months], with regular milestones for testing and feedback.
+The project is planned to be developed over a period of 3 months , with regular milestones for testing and feedback.

 Conclusion:
 The HR Management System aims to revolutionize the way our organization manages its human resources, fostering a more organized, efficient, and transparent HR environment.